 Advertisement

-It wasn’t until August 19th of 2021 that authorities arrested Jones, accusing him of murder following a long-standing rivalry with Pata and charging him with second-degree murder.
-His trial, which was originally scheduled to begin in October of last year, faced several delays for a plethora of reasons, including faulty testimony regarding a Haitian hit man who may have been sent after Pata.
+The trial, which was originally scheduled to begin in October last year, faced several delays for a plethora of reasons, including faulty testimony regarding a Haitian hit man who may have been sent after Pata.
 Prosecutors primarily presented circumstantial evidence, as there was no physical evidence tying Jones to the scene of the crime.

-Despite the fact that there was a witness testimony that placed Jones at the scene, as well as cell phone records and documents showcasing prior arguments between Pada and Jones, it failed to be enough to convince the jury.
+Despite the fact that there was a witness testimony that placed Jones at the scene, as well as cell phone records and documents showcasing prior arguments between Pata and Jones, it failed to convince the jury.

 Jones continues to maintain his innocence to this day, but according to NBC South Florida, Pata’s family will be seeking a new trial within the 90-day time period that is required under Florida law.
 For better or worse, however, the court of public opinion seems to have convicted Jones long ago.

-Given the ongoing nature of the situation, as well as the fact that Pata’s family has yet to receive either justice or closure after waiting for nearly 20 years, fans are being asked to respect the privacy of everyone that is involved in the case at this time.
+Given the ongoing nature of the situation, as well as the fact that Pata’s family has yet to receive either justice or closure after waiting for nearly 20 years, fans are being asked to respect the privacy of everyone who is involved in the case at this time.